mieweb/docs/content/functions/encounters/recommendations.md

 ![](../recommendations.assets/6a41542d6a4350d882ce3c8bdf265ac7.png)

 It is important to make sure to document the overall determination in a radio button selection displayed.
 This is the determination that is also shared on Work Status areas & documents within the patient/employee chart.
-See other help documentation titled Health Surveillance-Work Status.pdf
+See other help documentation titled [Work Status](https://docs.enterprisehealth.com/functions/injury-care/work-status/).

 ![](../recommendations.assets/111b4009f1298b926774535ffed8d08b.png)